THE BRIEFING | When Washington shuts down, Indian Country pays the price

 Ruben Amorim faces an Amad Diallo dilemma, Elliot Anderson passes his Man United audition while Red Devils once again show much-needed resilience – THINGS WE LEARNED from 2-2 draw at Nottingham Forest

-Manchester United’s winning run under Ruben Amorim came to a halt at Nottingham Forest, but at least Amad Diallo’s superb late volley was enough to earn a point at the City Ground.
-It means that Amorim reaches his first anniversary as head coach with 10 points from the last four games, creating some much-needed momentum […]
+[ad_1] Manchester United’s winning run under Ruben Amorim came to a halt at Nottingham Forest, but at least Amad Diallo’s superb late volley was enough to earn a point at the City Ground.
+It means that Amorim reaches his first anniversary as head coach with 10 points from the last four games, creating some much-needed […]

 Continue reading